Deadline: January 17, 2022

-Applicants may not apply simultaneously for the AADR Hatton Awards Competition or other travel grants supporting travel to this General Session.
+Applicants may not apply simultaneously for the IADR Hatton Awards Competition or other travel grants supporting travel to this General Session.

 All eligible abstracts will be reviewed by the IADR Joseph Lister Award Committee for research originality and potential for public health impact.

 Ten (10) finalists will be selected, including at least one person from each of the following IADR regions: North America (Canada, United States, and Mexico), Latin America, Europe (including Israel), Africa/Middle East, and Asian/Pacific region (including the Indian sub-continent, Asia, China, Australia/New Zealand and the Pacific Islands, excluding Hawaii and Guam).
 Two(2) finalists will be the two winners from the AADR Joseph Lister Competition.
 All finalists will be notified in writing before the meeting.
 Finalists will be accepted to present in oral presentation format only for the Competition.
 (Finalists will be scheduled a second time to present their science to the general public at the General Session in a poster or oral presentation, depending on final review by the Annual Session Committee.)

-During the IADR General Session & Exhibition, the ten (10) finalists will give an oral presentation to the judging committee which will be open to all meeting attendees.
+During the IADR General Session & Exhibition, the ten (10) finalists will give an oral presentation to the judging committee.
 Oral presentations will be a total of 15 minutes each, including a 10 minute presentation and 5 minute question and answer period from the Judges.